The Tramvia Blau is temporarily closed for modernization works on its infrastructure. Sorry for the inconveniences.

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-The Tramvia Blau or blue tram is the oldest means of transport that is still active in Barcelona.
-Its route passes through streets of Modernista houses that lead to nature spots and magnificent views of Barcelona.
-It is without doubt one of the most charming ways of getting to the bottom of the Tibidabo funicular.
+The Blue Tram is the oldest means of transport still preserved in Barcelona.
+Its route runs along streets lined with modernist houses that give way to nature and magnificent views over the city.
+Without a doubt, it’s a very authentic way to reach the base of the Tibidabo Funicular.

-The Tramvia Blau – Tibidabo stop on the Blue Route of Barcelona Bus Turístic is at the start of the tram’s route.
-Remember that your Barcelona Bus Turístic ticket entitles you to a discount on your tram fare.
+The Tramvia Blau-Tibidabo stop on the Blue Route of the Barcelona Bus Turístic drops you off right at the start of the tram’s route.
+Remember that with your Barcelona Bus Turístic ticket, you get a discount on the tram fare.

-• Local’s tip: The Tramvia Blau is not just the first step to get to the top of Tibidabo.
+- The Blue Tram isn’t just the first step to reach the top of Tibidabo.
 You can also stay at the foot of the mountain, where there are bars and restaurants with spectacular views of the city of Barcelona.